-Last but not the least, start using other alternatives to Putty such as other SH terminals can help you in case you encounter an error that is specific to PuTTY.
+Last but not the least, start using other alternatives to Putty, such as other SH terminals, in case you encounter an error that is specific to PuTTY.

-The Putty Fatal error “Network error: connection refused error can occur due to several reasons and I have tried to list the most common problems and solutions for the same.
+The Putty Fatal error “Network error: connection refused error can occur due to several reasons, and we have tried to list the most common problems and solutions for the same.

 However, if the fixes listed in this article don’t work for you, you may ask in forums related to your device or OS on which the error is appearing.